Six Flags Magic Mountain: Six Flags era

 In 1982, the attraction Freefall was added.
-Also built by Intamin, it was considered a cutting edge drop tower ride, if not strictly a "roller coaster."
-It simply ascends the tower and then drops down, with the track curving to horizontal, leaving riders on their backs.
+Also built by Intamin, it was considered a cutting-edge drop tower ride if not strictly a "roller coaster."
+It simply ascends the tower and then drops down, with the track curving horizontally, leaving riders on their backs.
 Others were built for other parks (some of which are Six Flags).
 Today, most of these rides are obsolete and have been removed.
-Some flat rides were added and others removed the next year.
+Some flat rides were added, and others were removed the following year.

 In 1984, Sarajevo Bobsleds was erected.
 Yet another ride built by Intamin, the coaster was basically a bobsled without ice and snow.
-The coaster was built in honor of the 1984 Olympics.
+The coaster was built in honor of the 1984 Winter Olympics, for which Sarajevo was the host city.
 Six Flags Great Adventure added a similar ride that same year.
 In 1986, Sarajevo Bobsleds was removed and now operates at Six Flags Over Texas as La Vibora.
-The other bobsled was moved to Six Flags Great America and later to The Great Escape in Queensbury, New York, where it operates as Alpine Bobsled.
+The other bobsled was moved to Six Flags Great America and later to The Great Escape in Queensbury, New York, where it operated as Alpine Bobsled.

-In 1985, Children's World was rethemed as Bugs Bunny World, as Magic Mountain had abandoned the Trolls in favor of Warner Bros.'
-Looney Tunes/Merrie Melodies characters.
-That year, Michael Jackson visited the park, riding rides such as Colossus, Revolution and Roaring Rapids.
-In 1986, the park added a steel stand-up looping roller coaster called Shockwave also designed by Intamin.
-This coaster was located in the back of the park replacing Sarajevo Bobsleds.
+In 1985, Children's World was rethemed as Bugs Bunny World, as Magic Mountain had abandoned the Trolls in favor of Looney Tunes/Merrie Melodies characters, licensed by Warner Bros.
+That year, Michael Jackson visited the park, riding rides such as Colossus, Revolution, and Roaring Rapids.
+In 1986, the park added a steel stand-up looping roller coaster called Shockwave, also designed by Intamin.
+This coaster was located in the back of the park, replacing Sarajevo Bobsleds.

 At the end of 1988, the coaster was removed as part of a ride rotation program and went to Six Flags Great Adventure in 1990.
 It was removed from there in 1992 and was repainted white and rethemed upon its removal to Six Flags Astroworld.
-There it was known as Batman The Escape.
-When Astroworld closed in 2005, the ride would be in storage at Darien Lake, where it remained until 2018 when it was finally sold for scrap.
+There, it was known as Batman The Escape.
+When Astroworld closed in 2005, the ride was put in storage at Six Flags Darien Lake, where it remained until 2018, when it was finally sold for scrap.